 Experience.
-Trust your team to an executive coach who has experience in grooming and training management.
+Moving from management to leadership doesn’t just happen.
+It takes skilled business leadership coaching to make this important transition smooth and successful.
+Trust your team to an executive coach who has experience in grooming and training managers to be leaders.
 Look at who they have trained in the past.
-What companies have they worked with?
-What kinds of executives have they coached?
-Success history or testimonials.
-Check out your prospective consultant’s track record.
-Have the people he or … Continue reading 7 Steps to Choose a Top Consultant to Manage & Motivate Your Talent
+What companies have … Continue reading 7 Steps to Choose a Top Consultant to Manage & Motivate Your Talent

 Employee turnover costs companies millions of dollars in direct cost like recruitment, replacement and training.
 It also carries a heavy cost in indirect losses of productivity, team disruption, and quality problems.